przemekkubiak/przemekkubiak.github.io/_portfolio/brain-llm-convergence.md

 The analysis of this study resulted in a finding that the components which are most aligned with specific brain regions are: embeddings from the final layer of SBERT (with right-hemisphere supramarginal gyrus), embeddings from the 2nd layer (with the triangularis in the right-hemisphere inferior frontal gyrus) and embeddings from the 5th layer (with the orbitalis in the right-hemisphere inferior frontal gyrus).
 The weakest alignment is observed for the attention heads from the first layer and for the triangularis in right-hemisphere inferior frontal gyrus.
 The overarching conclusion is that the alignment analysis unveils that SBERT is less sensitive to discourse-level structures than to syntactic structures, while the reverse is true for the brain.

-The GithHub repository for the project is available click <a href="https://github.com/przemekkubiak/brain-llm-convergence">here</a>.
+The GithHub repository for the project is available <a href="https://github.com/przemekkubiak/brain-llm-convergence">here</a>.

 References:
 <ul>